OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="modifysubscription"></a>
 # **ModifySubscription**
-> ModifySubscriptionResponse ModifySubscription (ModifySubscriptionRequest? modifySubscriptionRequest = null)
+> ModifySubscriptionResponse ModifySubscription (ModifySubscriptionRequest modifySubscriptionRequest = null)